 Your public liability insurance doesn’t include any injury to you or to your workers, or any damage to your employee’s possessions while they are at work.
 If any of your employees is injured at work, you’ll have to pay them workers’ compensation.

 When and Why Do You Need Business Public Liability Insurance?

 If you don’t want or need all the extra policies that are included in general liability insurance, you’ll need to get standalone public liability insurance.
 Here are some reasons why:

-- For the self-employed, public liability insurance protects your business in case someone is hurt at your office.
+- Self-employed public liability insurance protects your business in case someone is hurt at your office.

-- If you’re an independent contractor, public liability insurance pays the costs if a customer’s property is damaged while you’re working at their home.
+- Contractor public liability insurance pays the costs if a customer’s property is damaged while you’re working at their home.

 - If you make deliveries, you need a public liability insurance quote in case you damage a car while parking or scrape your customer’s paint when carrying in large boxes.

 - If you work from home, you still need public liability insurance in case someone is injured when they come to consult you for professional advice or visit for a treatment.